 Mobile health is one of the fastest growing segments of the health care industry.
-The technological devices necessary for monitoring patients remotely or giving doctors access to diverse bodies of information
+The technological devices necessary for monitoring patients remotely or giving doctors access to diverse bodies of information has only been around for a few years.
+However, as IT companies and health systems develop new ways of recording, viewing and transmitting data, many are finding stiff challenges.

 Presenters at the mHealth World Congress discussed these challenges and ways to overcome issues to find efficiency and effectiveness in mobile IT tools.